Gradient Diffusion: Sensitivity-Matrix Co-Simulation Enables Activity Adaptation and Learnable Plasticity in Neural Simulators: Methods

 In this section, we explain how the gradient model is derived from the cable equations and evaluate the approach.
 We start with a description of the cable equation as used in brain-simulation software, followed by a short description of the \emph{sensitivity equation}.
 We then combine these equations to form the gradient model and discuss the stability of homeostatic mechanisms built on top of these gradients and the necessity of a forgetting parameter $\lambda$.
 We conclude with the evaluation methods.

-\paragraph{Brain Simulation} Computational neuroscience seeks to gain knowledge about the brain dynamics and function by simulation and analysis of biological models, at the required level of spatial and biophysical accuracy for the given research question.
+\paragraph{Brain Simulation} Computational neuroscience seeks to understand and explain brain dynamics and function by simulation and analysis of the electrophysiological behavior of biophysically meaningful models, which allow establishing causal connections across scales.

 The simplest possible equation to model a neuron at a biophysical level is the integration of current $i$ over its capacitive membrane.
-This \emph{transmembrane} current is usually the sum of individual modelled ionic-channel currents.
+This \emph{transmembrane} current is usually the sum of individual ionic-channel currents.
 The current through each ionic channel is calculated from the cell's voltage, channel internal state $\mathbf s$ and system parameters $\theta$.

 However, biological neurons, have an intricate spatial structure: Typically, a single root (soma), an axon and a branched dendritic tree.
 Modelling this accurately requires modelling the spatial structure of these neurons.
 In effect, beyond current influx and outflux over the capacitive ($C_m$) cell membrane, we also model the \emph{longitudal} current along the branches of the neural structure (\cref{fig:cablecelldef}A, blue).
 This is visible as a diffusion operator ($\Delta_x/R_l$) in the voltage equations.